-You just bought a home.
-Or you just tossed your roommate.
-You fired your cleaning lady, or an employee at your business.
+Just bought a home?
+Just tossed your roommate?
+Fired your cleaning crew or no longer need that house sitter?
 It’s time to rekey your locks!
 How much is a rekey?
 This post will give you the information you need to understand the rekeying process, and the costs associated with it.
 Read more

 Best DIY Home Security Systems With No Monthly Contracts

 Home security and alarms have always been a consideration to protect your home, but it doesn’t have to be expensive.
 Luckily, there are some very good DIY security systems in this category that promise to provide a complete security cover around your home and protect it around the clock.